buildpacks/spec/buildpack.md

 ### Purpose

-The purpose of detection is to find an ordered group of buildpacks to use during the build phase.
+The purpose of detection is to find an ordered group of image extensions and executable buildpacks to use during the generation and build phases.

-These buildpacks must be compatible with the app.
+For detect requirements that are specific to image extensions, see the [Image Extension Interface](image-extension.md).

 ### Process

 **GIVEN:**
-- An ordered list of buildpack groups resolved into buildpack implementations as described in [Order Resolution](#order-resolution)
+- An ordered list of resolved groups as described in [Order Resolution](#order-resolution)
 - A directory containing application source code
 - A shell, if needed,

-For each buildpack in each group in order, the lifecycle MUST execute `/bin/detect`.
+For each image extension ("extension") or executable buildpack ("buildpack") in each group in order, the lifecycle MUST execute `/bin/detect`.
+Image extensions MUST always be optional during detection.

-1. **If** the exit status of `/bin/detect` is non-zero and the buildpack is not marked optional, \
+1. **If** the exit status of a buildpack `/bin/detect` is non-zero and the buildpack is not marked optional, \
    **Then** the lifecycle MUST proceed to the next group or fail detection completely if no more groups are present.

-2. **If** the exit status of `/bin/detect` is zero or the buildpack is marked optional,
+2. **If** the exit status of `/bin/detect` is zero or the extension or buildpack is marked optional,
-   1. **If** the buildpack is not the last buildpack in the group, \
+   1. **If** the extension or buildpack is not the last in the group, \
-      **Then** the lifecycle MUST proceed to the next buildpack in the group.
+      **Then** the lifecycle MUST proceed to the next extension or buildpack in the group.

-   2. **If** the buildpack is the last buildpack in the group,
+   2. **If** the extension or buildpack is the last in the group,
-      1. **If** no exit statuses from `/bin/detect` in the group are zero \
+      1. **If** no exit statuses from buildpack `/bin/detect` in the group are zero \
          **Then** the lifecycle MUST proceed to the next group or fail detection completely if no more groups are present.

-      2. **If** at least one exit status from `/bin/detect` in the group is zero \
+      2. **If** at least one exit status from a buildpack `/bin/detect` in the group is zero \
-         **Then** the lifecycle MUST select this group and proceed to the analysis phase.
+         **Then** the lifecycle MUST select this group and MAY proceed to the generation phase.

-The selected group MUST be filtered to only include buildpacks with exit status zero.
+The selected group MUST be filtered to only include extensions and buildpacks with exit status zero.
-The order of the buildpacks in the group MUST otherwise be preserved.
+The order of the extensions and buildpacks in the group MUST otherwise be preserved.

-The `/bin/detect` executable in each buildpack, when executed:
+The `/bin/detect` executable in each extension or buildpack, when executed:

 - MAY read the app directory.
 - MAY read the detect environment as described in the [Environment](#environment) section.